benjymous/annotations/sandman/sandman.56.md

 OK, time to play "name the characters".
 This one is Destiny, of course.

+### Pages 14-15:

-Pp. 14-15: The man with the flag, judging by his coat and vest, is Lucien.
+The man with the flag, judging by his coat and vest, is Lucien.
 Some netters have speculated that the first pallbearer is Desire (who otherwise is noticeably absent from the proceedings), and the second (with red hair) is Loki.
 The big question is who is in the coffin.
 Opinions vary, but the most popular guess is Dream, with Orpheus a distant second.

+### Pages 16-17

-Pp. 16-17: Going roughly from left to right: Nuala, Abel, Mervyn Pumpkinhead, Cain, Luz, Wilkinson, Queen Titania, Matthew the raven, Bast, Despair, an angel (perhaps Remiel), Odin, Thor, Emperor Norton, probably Gregory the Gargoyle, Gilbert/Fiddler's Green, and Martin Tenbones.
+Going roughly from left to right: Nuala, Abel, Mervyn Pumpkinhead, Cain, Luz, Wilkinson, Queen Titania, Matthew the raven, Bast, Despair, an angel (perhaps Remiel), Odin, Thor, Emperor Norton, probably Gregory the Gargoyle, Gilbert/Fiddler's Green, and Martin Tenbones.

 ### Page 18